What is a cholesterol-lowering diet?

-A cholesterol lowering diet is aimed at assisting the body to reduce cholesterol using cholesterol lowering foods and avoiding foods which increase cholesterol levels.
-This is very different to traditional low cholesterol diets, which aim on reducing cholesterol intake in a bid to reduce cholesterol levels.
+A cholesterol-lowering diet is aimed at assisting the body to reduce cholesterol using cholesterol-lowering foods and avoiding foods that increase cholesterol levels.
+This is very different from traditional low cholesterol diets, which aim on reducing cholesterol intake in a bid to reduce cholesterol levels.
 Only a small amount of our endogenous cholesterol levels are from ingestion of cholesterol, the rest is made by our body.
-High cholesterol can be a result of the wrong dietary choices over a period of time, an inflammatory disease process, a hypothyroid condition or even allergies!
+High cholesterol can be a result of the wrong dietary choices over a period of time, an inflammatory disease process, a hypothyroid condition, or even allergies!
 The following dietary advice is aimed at helping to lower your cholesterol levels.

 - Extra Virgin Olive Oil

 Fibre helps to lower cholesterol by binding to bile, which is made from cholesterol, and carrying through the bowel for excretion.
 This means that the bile is not reabsorbed and needs to be produced by the liver again from cholesterol, lowering endogenous levels.

 The following foods are high in beneficial fibre which increases the excretion of cholesterol:

 - Psyllium Husk